Health and Safety Policy - Development and Implementation

 - Is it clear that the ultimate responsibility for safety rests with senior management?

 - Are the responsibilities of senior managers written into the policy or into job descriptions?

 - Are there procedures and controls in place that ensure accountability?

-- Is safety and health performance an essential ingredient of performance appraisals?
+- Is health and safety performance an essential ingredient of performance appraisals?

-- Do line managers understand and accept the nature of their safety and health responsibilities?
+- Do line managers understand and accept the nature of their health and safety responsibilities?

 - Are there arrangements for liaison with contractors?